artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

     |    Goodbye
     ```

-In future topics there will be other times descibed when Mast yields.
-Typically this is when MAst is waiting for something to occur.
+In future topics there will be other times descibed when {{ab.m}} yields.
+Typically this is when {{ab.m}} is waiting for something to occur.
 For example:

 * time (e.g. the delay used in the examples)
 * awaiting a choice to be made in the gui